showmikgupta/stocker-bot/README.md

 pip install -r requirements.txt
 ```

+Make sure to ask me for the .env files so you can get the DISCORD_TOKEN and ALPHAVANTAGE_API_KEY

-## Features
+## Commands

 The bot supports the following commands:
-  * !help --- shows all the commands and their uses
+  * **!help** --- shows all the commands and description
-  * !chart {ticker} --- displays a chart showing closing price of the given stock history over the last month
+  * **!chart** {ticker} {timeframe=optional} --- displays a chart showing closing price of the given stock history over the given
+    timeframe.
+Timeframes include 1M (default), 3M, 6M, YTD, 1Y, 2Y, and 5Y.
-  * !price {ticker} --- displays price and other important statistics of the given stock
+  * **!price** {ticker} --- displays the current, high, low, open, and previous closing prices along with the percent change

-## To-Do

-  * add the ability for users to give a time period in the !charts commands to override 1 month default
-  * create website to display all stocks for user reference
-  * add !movers commands that will give the top ten most daily movers****
+    and the volume.
+  * **!stocks** --- Sends a link to the New York Stock Exchange directory with all the currently traded securities.
+  * **!dark** --- Enables dark mode for charts (default).
+  * **!light** --- Enables light mode for charts.

+There are more commands that are going to be added for technical indicators and top daily movers.